Coastal Celebration ferry Review and Specifications

 Coastal Celebration ferry wiki

 All the three Germany-built Coastal-class vessels in BC FERRIES fleet are currently the world's largest double-ended passenger ferries.
 These vessels are state-owned and were built in Flensburg Germany.
-The three sisterships operate on Canada's busiest ferry routes - between mainland British Columbia and Vancouver Island (ports Tsawwassen, Swartz Bay, Duke Point, Nanaimo / Horseshoe Bay and Departure Bay).
+The three sisterships operate on Canada's busiest ferry routes - between mainland British Columbia and Vancouver Island (ports Tsawwassen, Swartz Bay, Duke Point, Nanaimo / Horseshoe Bay, and Departure Bay).

 The first ship in this series (Coastal Renaissance) departed the German shipyard on October 27, 2007, and arrived in Victoria (BC Canada) on December 13, entering service on March 8, 2008.
 The 2nd vessel (Coastal Inspiration) left the shipbuilding yard on February 9, 2018, and arrived in Victoria BC on March 25, entering service on June 16.
 The 3rd vessel (Coastal Celebration) left Germany on May 9, 2018, and arrived in Victoria BC on June 18, entering service on November 21.

-The ship order (signed in September 2004) cost BC FERRIES a total of EUR 206,4 million (CAD 325 million).
+The shipping order (signed in September 2004) cost BC FERRIES a total of EUR 206,4 million (CAD 325 million).
 Each ship is powered by four MAK marine diesel engines (model 8M32C) with total power output 16 MW.

-Each year, the BC FERRIES company signs contracts with shipyards in British Columbia, spending over USD 60 million (annually) on fleetwide drydock refits / refurbishments and general vessel maintenance.
+Each year, the BC FERRIES company signs contracts with shipyards in British Columbia, spending over USD 60 million (annually) on fleetwide drydock refits/refurbishments and general vessel maintenance.